-As part of the new approach to delivering SEMS MA support, farmers and crofters receiving this level of support were asked to provide their feedback on this new approach as part of annual end of season reporting.
+As in 2021, farmers and crofters receiving this level of support in 2022 were asked to provide feedback on their enhanced MAs as part of annual end of season reporting.

 Those receiving this level of support were asked for comments on whether the management supported had mitigated sea eagle impacts on their holdings, whether the level of support provided was reflective of overall costs associated with management changes and how this new approach compared with the previous area based support.

-As well as the positive feedback outlined above there was other feedback which reflected ongoing issues of lamb loss being experienced on some of the holdings receiving enhanced support in 2021.
-Feedback also reflected on increases in other costs associated with management changes which will be considered going forward:
+As well as the positive feedback outlined above there was other feedback which reflected ongoing issues of lamb loss being experienced on some of the holdings receiving enhanced support in 2022, as well as the impact historic losses have had.
+Feedback also reflected on increases in other costs associated with management changes:

 2.3.2 Capital support

-As part of the new approach to delivering SEMS MAs, capital support is available to farmers and crofters wishing to explore infrastructure projects such as the creation of new hill parks, lambing polytunnels and sheds, or carrying out works such as improvements of fields through liming.
-Depending on MA term, NatureScot offer support in the form of percentage contributions to actual costs of projects.
-In 2021, five holdings in Argyll and Skye were offered capital measures support, with works also completed on two holdings in Argyll and Lochaber which were offered this level of support in 2020.
+As part of the new approach to delivery of SEMS MAs, capital support is available to farmers and crofters wishing to explore infrastructure projects such as the creation of new hill parks, lambing polytunnels and sheds, or carrying out works such as improvements of fields through liming.
+Depending on MA term, NatureScot offer support in the form of percentage contributions to actual costs of projects, with percentage costs reducing as MA term reduces.

 3.1 NatureScot SEMS observer team

-In 2021, the NatureScot SEMS observer team delivered additional observations on two monitor farm areas in Argyll, working collaboratively with farmers there who were delivering the enhanced shepherding measure.
-Eleven observers made up this team in 2021, with call off contractors in Argyll providing support and training to newly contracted team members and introductions to the three farms and the farmers at each site.
+In 2022, the NatureScot SEMS observer team delivered additional observations on five farms in Argyll and one in Lochaber, including working collaboratively with farmers on three farms in Argyll that were delivering the enhanced shepherding measure.
+Eleven observers made up this team in 2022, with call off contractors providing support and training to newly contracted team members and introductions to the farms and farmers.

-Whilst also supporting farmers and allowing co-ordination of enhanced shepherding work on two farms, these observations also helped to identify one new prospecting pair of sea eagles, whose behaviour was previously not well understood.
-The data collected from this work will be collated and presented in the enhanced shepherding report which is in preparation.
+Whilst also supporting farmers and allowing co-ordination of enhanced shepherding work on three farms, these observations helped support remote camera trapping work taking place on three of the farms.
+On two farms in Argyll, sea eagles were observed leaving lamb carcasses showing signs of predation.
+Lamb carcasses showing signs indicative of eagle predation were recorded on four of the five farms where additional observations took place in 2022.
+The data collected from this work will be collated and presented in the enhanced shepherding report, which is in preparation.

 3.2 Liaison and fieldwork

-In addition to completing site visits associated with new RoIs, the call off contractor team and NatureScot SEMS staff liaised with existing SEMS participants throughout 2021, with a number of site visits completed as well as provision of advice and discussion of queries by email and telephone.
-This work also included liaison with local stakeholder groups by video conference and responding to media enquires related to the SEMS.
+In addition to completing site visits associated with new RoIs, the call off contractor team and NatureScot SEMS staff liaised with existing SEMS participants throughout 2022, with a number of site visits completed as well as provision of advice and discussion of queries by email and telephone.
+This work also included liaison with local and national stakeholder representatives and responding to media enquires related to the SEMS.

-In addition to direct observations delivered on monitor farm areas by observers and call off contractors, trail cameras were deployed on two farms in Argyll in 2021 to help inform understanding of age class of sea eagles using these areas, as well as the presence of other predator and prey species and potential interactions with lambs.
+In addition to direct observations delivered in Argyll and Lochaber by observers and call off contractors, trail cameras were deployed on two farms in Argyll and one in Lochaber in 2022.
+This work was carried out in an attempt to understand the age class of sea eagles using these areas, as well as the presence of other predator and prey species and potential sea eagle interactions with lambs.

 4. Concluding remarks and acknowledgements

-NatureScot recognises the concern and seriousness of this issue to some farmers and crofters across parts of Scotland and continues to work closely with stakeholders at a local and national level to find solutions.
+NatureScot recognise the concern and seriousness of this issue to some farmers and crofters across parts of Scotland and continue to work closely with stakeholders at a local and national level to find solutions.
 The work of the SEMS and the NSESP are examples of the Shared Approach to Wildlife Management being applied in practice.

 The shared approach is a way of working together on wildlife management issues, even when opinions differ.
 At its heart are the principles of how we can work in partnership; respect each other’s views, build knowledge, share information, develop a common understanding, clearly communicate decisions, pursue best practice in animal welfare, and ultimately nurture the best outcomes for people and nature.

-The content of this Annual Report demonstrates the wide variety of desk and field work delivered by the SEMS in 2021.
+The content of this Annual Report demonstrates the wide variety of desk and fieldwork delivered by the SEMS in 2022.
 This work has been delivered in collaboration with farmers and crofters across a number of areas of Scotland.
 This report acknowledges the input and data provided by those individuals and representatives from farming and crofting organisations, principally NFUS, SCF and NSA Scotland.

 The report also acknowledges the ongoing work of stakeholder representatives from local and national sea eagle stakeholder groups on this complex issue.